likhithraj005/Spring_Security_Vault/README.md

 # 🔐 Spring Security Vault

 A full-stack secure authentication system built with Spring Boot, React, and PostgreSQL.
-It uses Spring Security with JWT and OAuth2 (GitHub & Google) for authentication, includes email verification and password reset via OTP, and containerized backend deployment using Docker.
+It uses Spring Security with JWT and OAuth2 (GitHub & Google) for authentication, includes email verification and password reset via JavaMailSender using the Brevo API, and containerized backend deployment using Docker.

 ## Live Demo